 There is a big difference in how the law addresses harassment and discrimination.
 For instance, if you are a female employee and a manager continually directs vulgar sexual innuendos at you, this would be sexual harassment.
 If the same manager has a habit of harassing every other female employee, it becomes sex/gender discrimination.

 What Are Your Legal Options to Fight Employment Discrimination?

 It is bad enough that you have had to deal with discrimination and/or harassment while trying to make a living.
 No one should be subjected to a hostile and/or discriminatory work environment.

-Before you set out to search for lawyers that sue for discrimination in Missouri and Kansas, gather your evidence and find a law firm with a track record of fighting for victims like you.
+Before you set out to search for lawyers who sue for discrimination in Missouri and Kansas, gather your evidence and find a discrimination lawyer with a track record of fighting for victims like you.

-What Our Discrimination Lawyers in Kansas City Will Do to Help You
+What Our Discrimination Attorneys in Kansas City Will Do to Help You

 At Holman Schiavone, we understand that your future may depend on skilled and dedicated legal representation.
-We also understand that when you contact our firm you may be at your most vulnerable, both financially or emotionally.
-Our lawyers have built a reputation for compassionately representing employees in discrimination lawsuits in Missouri and Kansas.
+We also understand that when you contact our firm you may be at your most vulnerable, both financially and emotionally.
+Our discrimination attorneys have built a reputation for compassionately representing employees in discrimination lawsuits in Missouri and Kansas.
 Our attorneys are on a personal mission to stand up for your rights and go to great lengths to fight unfair and discriminatory employment practices.

 There are three core reasons you should entrust your case with Holman Schiavone:

 - Our employment lawyers in Kansas City will assess the situation and come up with a strategy that is best for you individually and your individual case.